Regularized Principal Component Analysis for Spatial Data: Introduction

 \section{Introduction}

 In many atmospheric and earth sciences, it is of interest to identify dominant spatial patterns of variation based on data observed at $p$ locations with $n$ repeated measurements, where $p$ may be larger than $n$.
 The dominant patterns are the eigenimages of the underlying (nonstationary) spatial covariance function with large eigenvalues.
 A commonly used approach for estimating the eigenimages is the principal component analysis (PCA), also known as the empirical orthogonal function analysis in atmospheric science.
 However, when $p$ is large relative to $n$, the leading eigenimages produced from PCA may be noisy with high estimation variability, or exhibit some bizarre patterns that are not physically meaningful.
-To enhance the interpretability, a few approaches, such as rotation of components according to some criteria (see e.g., \citet{rotate}), have been proposed to form more desirable patterns.
-However, how to obtain a desired rotation in practice is not completely clear; see some discussion in \citet{eofreview}.
+To enhance the interpretability, a few approaches, such as rotation of components according to some criteria (see \citet{rotate}, \citet{jolliffe1987rotation}, \citet{richman1987rotation}), have been proposed to form more desirable patterns.
+However, how to obtain a desired rotation in practice is not completely clear.
+Some discussion can be found in \citet{eofreview}.

 Another approach to aid interpretation is to seek sparse or spatially localized patterns, which can be done by imposing an $L_1$ constraint or adding an $L_1$ penalty to an original PCA optimization formulation (\citet{lassoeof}, \citet{spca}, \citet{Shen}, \citet{spca2}, and \citet{spca3}).
-However, except \citet{lassoeof} and \citet{spca3}, the PC estimates produced from these approaches may not produce orthogonal PC loadings.
-Consequently, a larger number of patterns may be needed in order to account for the total variation of the signal in a dataset.
+However, this approach may produce a pattern with isolated zero and nonzero components, and except \citet{lassoeof} and \citet{spca3}, the PC estimates produced from these approaches may not have orthogonal PC loadings.

 For continuous spatial domains, the problem becomes even more challenging.
-Instead of looking for eigenimages, we need to find eigenfunctions by essentially solving an infinite dimensional problem based on data observed at possibly sparse and irregularly spaced locations.
+Instead of looking for eigenimages on a lattice, we need to find eigenfunctions by essentially solving an infinite dimensional problem based on data observed at possibly sparse and irregularly spaced locations.
 Although some approaches have been developed using functional principal component analysis (see e.g., \citet{bfda}, \citet{fpca_long} and \citet{fda}), they typically focus on one-dimensional processes, or require data observed at dense locations.
+In particular, these methods generally do not work well when data are observed at fixed but sparse locations.
 Reviews of PCA on spatial data can be found in \citet{eofreview} and \citet{spatial_pca}.